Joe Biden Snaps At NAACP Moderator After Being Pressed On Policing Record

 At one point during the interview, Gordon asked Biden what he would say to younger people who were skeptical of his ability to approach policing due to his role in writing the Violent Crime Control and Law Enforcement Act of 1993.

-“I tell them it’s not accurate,” Biden responded.
+“I tell them it’s not accurate,” the former vice president responded.

 Not long after, Gordon pressed Biden again on the issue, which was allegedly raised in emails he received from younger people.

-“If you said that they were wrong in thinking that, that is their feeling, so give them a sense,” Gordon said before Biden snapped.
+“If you said that they were wrong in thinking that, that is their feeling, so give them a sense,” the moderator said before Biden snapped.

-“No, there’s no evidence— No, that’s not true!”
-Biden yelled.
+“No, there’s no evidence— No, that’s not true!” he yelled.
 “Show me a poll that says that!”

 Gordon noted that he did not claim his comments were connected to a poll and clarified the question.